Richard H. Palmquist: Political activism

 Throughout his career, Palmquist actively engaged in various forms of political activism.
 During the late 1970s and throughout the 1980s he used his newspapers to defend numerous controversial political causes, thus prompting one reporter to call him a "newsman with guts".
 Throughout these years numerous articles in various other newspapers in California's San Joaquin Valley reported on Palmquist's political activism.
 Another reporter described Palmquist as a "charismatic 'superpatriot'", whose main focus in the early years of Truth Radio was to oppose "a one-world order" that "would erase all borders and make the United Nations the world governing body".

 Always out to protect the "little guy" against government or big-business intervention, Palmquist's social concern included organizing town meetings to encourage citizens to take an active interest in current affairs.
 And he practiced what he preached, once staging a protest when developers tried to remove an old tree in order to expand a parking lot, and in a long series of newspaper articles, defending a local woman who was imprisoned for allegedly killing two police officers in a traffic accident, in a case where both the convicted woman and witnesses claimed the police officers had caused the crash.
 Palmquist was instrumental in taking the latter case to the Grand Jury; although Palmquist's allegations against police corruption were dismissed, he insisted that this was due to the intervention of corrupt government officials.

 One of Palmquist's most widely publicized political engagements was his media campaign that eventually forced the resignation of Tulare County Sheriff Bob Wiley in 1990.
 A major daily newspaper, The Bakersfield Californian, defended the Sherriff against the allegations Palmquist was publishing in the EnterpriseNews, which then led to a feud between the big and small newspapers that one article described as "the most unusual story about newspapers that has ever developed in the history of the country."
 Depending on one's perspective, the feud made Palmquist seem like either a "nut case or journalistic genius."
+He is currently retired and living in Nipomo, California.